 How to Import PDF to Excel

-Method 1: Extract and Import PDF to Excel
+Part 1.
+Import Data from PDF to Excel

 The first method lets you extract the table data from the PDF file and import it into an Excel worksheet.
 By using the form data extraction tool in PDFelement, you can specify what data needs to be extracted.
 This gives you a loosely formatted Excel table that you can then do a minor clean-up on to make it look good and align it properly.
 The steps are as follows: